Our Services

 If your pain feels widespread, deep, or out of proportion to injury, inflammation may not be the primary driver.

-If you're experiencing persistent, unexplained pain that doesn't respond to anti-inflammatory medications like diclofenac, it's worth exploring whether Fibromyalgia could be contributing to your symptoms — using a free AI-powered symptom checker can help you identify patterns before your next doctor's appointment.
+If you're experiencing persistent, unexplained pain that doesn't respond to anti-inflammatory medications like diclofenac, consider using a free AI symptom checker to help identify what might be causing your symptoms before your next doctor's appointment.

 Diclofenac must be taken at an effective therapeutic dose to work properly.
 Too low, and it may not relieve inflammation.